lynnfaraday/aresmush.com/_root/tutorials/code/chopping-block.md

 Some MUSHes go wild with exit aliases.
 An exit named "Front Door" would be accessible via "F", "FR", "DOOR", "FRONT", and who knows what else.

-Ares only allows you to have a single exit name, which is shown in room descs next to the destination room name.
+Ares only allows you to have a single exit name and a single exit alias.
+The name is shown in room descs next to the destination room name.
 For example:

     [R] Restaurant
     [O] Town Square